Odinthewanderer/status-bot/README.md

 Node version 7+

 ## INSTALLATION
-To begin, clone the repository from here.
+To begin, clone the repository from [HERE!](https://github.com/Odinthewanderer/status-bot.git)

 Issue the command: